AlienCowEatCake/ImageViewer/README.md

 * Very suitable for default image viewer of desktop system;
 * Simple and intuitive interface;
 * Cross platform: GNU/Linux, macOS, Windows, Haiku and other systems;
-* Minimal external lib dependency: only pure Qt and system libraries are used;
+* Minimal external lib dependency: only pure Qt and system libraries are mandatory;
 * Flexible and configurable;
 * Desktop independent: doesn't require any specific desktop environment;
 * Open source, licensed under GNU GPL v3 or later;